 Do you know how much sugar is in your diet?
 See why added sugars are a concern and how to cut back.By Mayo Clinic Staff

-If you're like many people, you're probably eating and drinking more sugar than you realize because it's added to so many foods and beverages.
-Added sugars add calories without adding nutrients.
+If you're like many people, you're probably eating and drinking more sugar than you realize.
+That's because it's added to so many foods and beverages.

-Some evidence suggests there's a relationship between added sugars and obesity, diabetes and heart disease, but this relationship isn't entirely clear.
+Added sugar contributes calories but not nutrients.
+Some evidence links sugars to obesity, diabetes and heart disease, but the connection isn't entirely clear.

-Read on to learn more about added sugars, including where they're most commonly found.
+Read on to learn more about added sugars and where they're commonly found.

 All sugar, whether natural or processed, is a type of simple carbohydrate your body uses for energy.
 Fruits, vegetables and dairy foods naturally contain sugar.

 "Added sugars" are the sugars and syrups added to foods during processing.
-Desserts, sodas, and energy and sports drinks are the top sources of added sugars for most Americans, but many other foods contain added sugars.
+Sodas, desserts, and energy and sports drinks are the top sources of added sugars for most people in the U.S. But these aren't the only foods with added sugars.

-Sweetness has an almost universal appeal.
-So adding sugar to processed foods makes them more appetizing.
-But sugar is also added to foods because it:
+Adding sugar to processed foods makes them more appealing.
+Sugar is also added to foods because it:

 - Gives baked goods flavor, texture and color